golemhq/golem/docs/source/settings.md

 ### wait_displayed

 Wait for elements to be present and displayed.
-Default is False
+Default is False.

 ### screenshot_on_error